Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Introduction

-We use $P$ to denote the set of design-level properties co-defined by the whole community, which can be tens/hundreds of thousands of properties like \autoref{eq:exp1}.
-Hence, our technological goal can be formulated as: \textit{ensuring $GP$'s conformance to $P$}.
-This formulation is very different from how a smart contract verification problem is typically formulated.
-Usually, a verification technique considers ``the program'' to be one or a few ``contracts of interest'', denoted as $C$. $C$ is examined within a hypothetical environment, which is an enormous simplification of the huge $(GP-C)$ code in our formulation.
-It also assumes some hypothetical malicious users to invoke $C$ repeatedly.
-The verification serves as a helpful advisory to developers because it flags potential vulnerabilities, but the results are w.r.t. these vastly simplified assumptions.
-In contrast, our goal is a strong assurance -- all properties in $P$ are indeed held true in reality, so everyone can trust them as strong contractual promises.
+\textsc{Our problem formulation.} With this worldview, the problem we formulate is: how to ensure safety properties \textbf{faithfully w.r.t. the entire $GP$}?
+This is very different from how a smart contract verification problem is typically formulated.
+Usually, a verification technique considers ``the program'' to be one or a few ``contracts of interest'', denoted $C$. $C$ is examined within a hypothetical environment of ``external contracts'', which is an enormous simplification of the huge $(GP-C)$ code in reality.
+It also makes assumptions about the reference topology (whose ground truth is only available at runtime) and a hypothetical attacker to invoke $C$ with the attempt to violate safety specifications.

+Static verification serves as a helpful advisory to programmers because it flags potential issues at compile time.
+However, with the environment code, reference topology and attacker all hypothetical, the verification is not faithful w.r.t. the $GP$.
+For soundness, it needs to err by assuming all possibilities of these hypothetical elements, which lead to false alarms, a well-known issue with static analysis.

+Unlike static verification, a simple runtime assertion is actually faithful to the $GP$.
+Consider an assertion \texttt{assert(x==y)} in the source code.
+It is concretely checked when the line is reached, regardless of the aforementioned assumptions for static verification. \textit{TCT is designed to achieve the same faithfulness as runtime assertions}.
+On the other hand, safety specifications that programmers want to ensure are more complex than checking concrete values.
+They usually specify contract invariants or method postconditions, which require symbolic reasoning.
+We refer to these as \textbf{interface specifications} as they specify properties at the method and contract levels rather than the individual statement level. \textit{TCT is designed to have the same symbolic-reasoning capability as static verification}.

+\textsc{Interface specifications.} The goal of TCT is to enable programmers to specify and ensure safety properties at the design level.
+This is different from detecting specific code-level patterns.
+For example, the 2016 DAO attack \cite{reentrancy_attacks} exploits an ``integer overflow'' pattern, and the 2018 BeautyChain attack \cite{BEC_Attack} exploits an ``reentrancy'' pattern.
+Researchers have developed techniques to detect these patterns.

+Imagine traveling back to 2016 when the two patterns are still unknown.
+Suppose that the designers of the ERC20 token standard \cite{ethereum-erc20} (which specifies the interface for fungible-token currencies) want to ensure that all ERC20 token contracts are secure against these unforeseen attacks, what can they do?
+It turns out that the \textit{contract invariant} in Property \ref{eq:exp1} is sufficient to thwart both the DAO and BeautyChain attacks.
+It asserts that every account balance (\ie, \texttt{balances[x]}) should be non-negative, and the sum of all balances should equal the total supply of this currency (\ie, \texttt{totalSupply}).
+It simply states the designers’ intention, as opposed to enumerating all non-intentions as code-level anti-patterns. \autoref{sec:moti} will explain how this straightforward property defeats the two attacks.